tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 Keeton never lost that dumb smile.
 That half-cocked grin.
 Like something was hilarious.
 But he nodded.
 Accepted the treatment plan.

 We went to take the dog into the back treatment area.
 I slipped a muzzle on, of course.
-And that’s when I noticed it—it wouldn’t walk.
+And that’s when I noticed how the dog refused to walk.

 The owner had dragged it behind him earlier, but now?
 It wasn’t lethargic.
-It was choosing not to move.
+I could see in its eyes, it was choosing not to move.

 I had a larger male staff member, Ryan, carry the dog for me.
 As he picked it up, he glanced at me.
 We didn’t exchange words, but I knew he felt it too.
 Not just the dog.
 The air.